DArcMattr/presos/wclax-2016.md

 The `\G` is is an alternative to `;` which prints query results in a long view, which is more humane for a terminal.

+And a trick: Vi mode! <small>Or Emacs if that&rsquo;s your thing.</small>

+Why Vi mode?
+It lets you navigate and manipulate command lines without having to move your fingers far from the home row.

 # Readline config

-And a trick: Vi mode!
-Or Emacs if that&rsquo;s your thing.

 This uses the Readline library